Even if I give away the bottles, they still seem to accumulate, much like key chains in the junk drawer.

 One tip immediately stood out, however: Fill water bottles, freeze, use in place of ice.

-One of those little tips that seems obvious, but wish I had thought of a LONG time ago!
+One of those little tips that seem obvious, but wish I had thought of a LONG time ago!

 Makes use of the bottles that seem to accumulate.